Xlejli Tower: History

 The oldest reference to the tower dates back to 1570, when it was described as a lookout tower built in the 12th or 13th century.
 The tower was almost definitely built as a watchtower, since it has views of the southern part of Malta, stretching from Bengħisa to the Grand Harbour.

 In the 17th century, the Palazzo Dorell was built close to the tower, and the latter was included in its grounds within a large walled garden.
 Since then, the tower has been closed for the public.
 The palace was the property of Marquees Bettina Testaferrata Dorell, and she restored the tower and decorated its interior.
 Due to this, it also became known as Bettina Tower after her.
 She had actually named it as Xlejli, which has a literal meaning of "tacked together" in old Maltese.

 Some sources suggest that though the foundations of the old tower were retained on site, the present tower was built within the remains around 1780.

-In World War II, a bomb fell close to the tower, destroying a statue.
-The bomb also destroyed an entire orchard.
+In World War II, a bomb fell close to the tower, destroying a statue as well as an entire orchard.
 The tower is built of Maltese limestone and purposely used shiny pieces of glass, with an appearance of a ruined tower (hence the name).